reymon359/book-sentences/the-pragmatic-programmer/README.md

 ### 14 Domain Languages

-> The limits of language are the limits of one’s world. --Ludwig Wittgenstein
+> The limits of language are the limits of one’s world.
+> — Ludwig Wittgenstein

 One of the reasons that the classic gather requirements, design, code, ship approach doesn’t work is that it is anchored by the concept that we know what the requirements are.
 But we rarely do.
 Your business users will have a vague idea of what they want to achieve, but they neither know nor care about the details.
 That’s part of our value: we intuit intent and convert it to code.

-Don’t spend more effort than you save.
+don’t spend more effort than you save.
 Writing a domain language adds some cost to your project, and you’ll need to be convinced that there are offsetting savings (potentially in the long term).

 ### 15 Estimating